it-innovation/sam/doc/behaviour.rst

 -----------------
 There is a subtle difference between SAM and Java in the meaning of "private":

-* In SAM, a private member can only be accessed by the object iself.
+* In SAM, a private member can only be accessed by the object itself.
 * In Java, a private member can be accessed by any other instance of the same class.

 For example, in Java you can do this::